edamilare35/edamilare35/README.md

 # Full Stack & DevSecOps Engineer

-👋 Hi, I’m Elijah Damilare Arogedalu!
-I’m a passionate Full Stack and DevSecOps Engineer with a knack for building robust, scalable, and secure applications.
+👋 Hi, I’m Elijah Damilare Arogedalu! a passionate Full Stack and DevSecOps Engineer with a knack for building robust, scalable, and secure applications.

 🔧 **Technologies I Work With:**